Mary Spilde: Funding issues

 Less than a month after Spilde became president, the college observed the nationwide Day of Remembrance, commemorating the September 11 attacks.
 The ensuing weak national economy led to budget cuts at the college.
 Spilde recalled, "It was February 22, 2002, and I went around and told 122 people that they weren't going to have jobs anymore.
 That was one of the most humbling experiences I've had at Lane."

 In retrospect, Spilde identified a lack of funding as the biggest regret of her time as president.
 Dwindling state funding for higher education over the years meant the college had a greater dependence on tuition.
 Despite cost cutting, some curricular programs also had to be cut.
-The 2002-03 budget year, for example, included 26 percent tuition increase, and elimination of seven professional-technical programs.
+The 2002–03 budget year, for example, included a 26 percent tuition increase and elimination of seven professional-technical programs.
 In two consecutive budget years, Spilde thanked the board of trustees for positive performance reviews, but refused to accept the pay raises they proposed for her.
-Board Chair Roge Hall said, "Her committed, decisive, and focused leadership at both local and state levels, inspires confidence and a sense of stability even in these times of unstable state funding."
+Board chair Roge Hall said, "Her committed, decisive, and focused leadership at both local and state levels, inspires confidence and a sense of stability even in these times of unstable state funding."

 In 2011, Governor John Kitzhaber appointed Spilde as one of 12 members of the new Oregon Education Investment Board, "an effort to create a unified system for investing in and delivering public education from elementary to post-secondary".
 By 2015, however, Spilde resigned from the board over her "vehement opposition" to the recommendation to implement performance-based funding.
 She pointed to the lack of proof that it improves education, and also to the effect of punishing "colleges that take on the toughest students: first-generation college students, those from disadvantaged minority groups, and those who need remedial help".